 Water Births in Salt Lake City, UT

 Your baby spent the previous nine months in an amniotic fluid sac.
 Birthing in water allows them to enter the world in a similar, gentler environment.
-Generally, birthing while immersed in water is less stressful for both mother and baby.
+Generally, birthing while immersed in water is less stressful for both parent and baby.

 There are many more benefits to water birth, including:

-- Reduced tearing: When you submerge yourself in water, the perineum — the flat skin located directly below the vulva — becomes more elastic.
+When you submerge yourself in water, the perineum — the flat skin located directly below the vulva — becomes more elastic.
 This elasticity lowers the incidence and severity of tearing, minimizing the need for an episiotomy or stitches.

-For an infant, exiting the womb doesn’t trigger breathing, so there is no need to worry about your baby’s ability to breath while underwater.
-Instead, babies begin to breath when they feel a temperature change.
+For an infant, exiting the womb doesn’t trigger breathing, so there is no need to worry about your baby’s ability to breathe while underwater.
 If you stay submerged throughout the birthing process, your baby will receive plenty of oxygen from the umbilical cord.

 Is Water Birth Right for You?

 Don’t choose your birthing plan on a whim.
 We are happy to go over all the benefits and risks of water births with you.